ManuelElizaldi/SisyphusCorner/Programming/Cloud Computing/Managed Services on AWS and DevOps/Week 2/W2 - Quiz Questions.md

 **An application needs a significant amount of memory and time to process some customer data.
 Your technical lead proposes using an EC2 instance instead of a Lambda function.
 Will you agree with this approach?**
 Yes
 AWS Lambda has memory and execution time limits.
 Long-running or memory-intensive tasks exceed these thresholds, making Lambda inefficient or unusable for such use cases.

+**How can you set a Lambda function to run periodically?**
+Set up a cloudwatch or event bridge event as the trigger for the lambda function
+- alarms can be set up with cloud watch that can trigger a lambda
+- event bridge - event bus.
+Helps build event driven architecture service.
+Uses events to connect services.
+Offers event archive
+With these two managed services you can build a cron like lambda function

+**A system to catch speeding vehicles uses a camera to take pictures of license plates after a Doppler radar has been triggered.
+The system needs to store a list of past offenders and pictures of their license plates and has to be able to query if an offender has a history.
+All this is orchestrated by a Lambda function.
+Which of the following services would the function need access?** rekognition, S3 and dynamo db

+rekognition -> Used to analyze images

+Amazon S3 -> This can be used to store the images of the cars
+- cost effective, durable and scalable object storage

+DynamoDB -> NoSQL serverless database that can store offender records | pairs well with the lambda serverless architecture

+❌ RDS -> This could work, but it is not as fast as DynamoDB.
+Also RDS requires a server

+❌ comprehend -> is used for natural language processing

+❌ EFS -> can be mounted by lambda, but it's unnecessary, DynamoDB is more efficient for this use case

+**Which of the following services allows a Lambda function to receive requests from an "external" source?** api gateway, application load balancer

+For this use case, we need a service that invokes the lambda function in response to an HTTP request (outside internet)

+API Gateways are designed to expose lambda functions over HTTPS endpoints - ideal for serverless APIs

+Application load balancer -> You can include lambda functions as a target of the load balancer